Melbourne - Sydney Coastal Adventure

 Kiama to SYDNEY - 115km

 Welcome to Sydney - "There's no place in the world like Sydney", a big, friendly city with so much to see and do.
+Sydney is one of the world’s most loved cities and it has a sunny and vibrant buzz that makes it the ultimate destination.
 There are plenty of fun neighbourhoods to explore, great cafes and bars to discover, trendy galleries and shops to enjoy.

 With thanks to...